 All articles

-How does Wildgrain make its sourdough breads?Updated 6 months ago
+How does Wildgrain make its sourdough breads?Updated a year ago

 At the supermarket, you'll often find that breads are labeled "sourdough", but they're not true sourdough.
 Instead, they were leavened with commercial yeast and then have fake sourdough flavoring added.